koalamer/vsc-labeled-bookmarks/README.md

 * Navigate to a bookmark by selecting it from a list: `ctrl+alt+n` A quick pick list appears where the bookmarks are filtered as you type.
 All bookmarks are displayed in the list, including the unamed ones.
 * Navigate to a bookmark of any group (same as `ctrl+alt+n` but not limited to the active group): `ctrl+alt+b n`

+### Expand Selection

+* You can expand the current selection to the next bookmark by using `shift+alt+k`
+* To expand the selection to the previous bookmark, use `shift+alt+j`

+Both operations work in a double tap fashion: the selection is expanded first up to but not including the bookmarked line, and on a second use it is expanded to include that line as well.

 ### Groups

 Most operations work on the currently active group's bookmarks.
 Each group has its own icon shape/color, but the inactive group icons appear semi transparent (or are hidden when `ctrl+alt+b i` is toggled).

 Groups were implemented to be able to separate one set of bookmarks (for one topic/bug/branch etc.) from others.
 You can work with the set that is currently relevant, without other bookmarks littering the forward/backward navigation and and without having to delete them to avoid this.

-* You can create a group and switch to it implicitly by using the "@" symbol when creating a labeled bookmark with `ctrl+alt+l`.
+* You can create a group and switch to it implicitly by using the "@@" when creating a labeled bookmark with `ctrl+alt+l`.
 See the relevant section above for details.
 * Alternatively, you can create a group using `ctrl+alt+b alt+g`
 * Delete one or multiple groups using `ctrl+alt+b shift+g`
 * Select the active group from a list of the available groups: `ctrl+alt+b g`